ibm-messaging/mq-mqi-nodejs/README.md

 script builds and executes the container.
 Environment variables are used in the Dockerfile and the script to control connection to the queue manager.

+## Documentation

+The package contains JSDoc comments that can be formatted using the **makedoc** script in the root directory.
+The generated documentation is then accessible via a web browser.

 ## History

 See [CHANGES](CHANGES.md).